 - 1. www.sunnydayzcannnabis.com;

 - 2. A company blog;

 - 3. Popular cannabis discover networks such as WeedMaps and Leafly;

-- 4. Popular social media platforms such as Instagram and Facebook
+- 4. Popular social media platforms such as Instagram, Facebook, Twitter, and SnapChat;

 - 5. Opt-in direct communications;

-SDI will provide a list of the prices and strains of marijuana available to consumers and will post the same list on its website and in the retail store.
+SDI will provide a catalogue and a printed list of the prices and strains of marijuana available to consumers and will post the same catalogue and list on its website and in the retail store.